SharathPROG/Matplotlib/README.md

 ## Section 2: The basics of the python library matplotlib

-Matplotlib a comprehensive library for creating static, animated, and interactive visualizations in Python.
+Matplotlib is a comprehensive library for creating static, animated, and interactive visualizations in Python.
 This tutorial is for beginners, and thus we will only explore how to create static visualizations.

-For basic application, I like to break down the process into five parts to using matplotlib when you are trying to create a static data visualization.
-First, you need to establish or data munge.
+For basic application, I break down the process into five parts to simplify using matplotlib.
+First, you need to import packages and create/establish your data and clean that data if necessary.
 Second, you need to define your variables.
 Third, you need to plot those variables.
 Fourth, you do "all the extra stuff"; like labeling and gridlines.
 Finaly, you display your plot.
 Sound easy enough?
 Let's try it.

 _Step 1.
 Import Packages and Create data/Data Munge_